 Looking for neodymium magnets near me?
 Neodymium magnets are available for sale online and in many retail superstores such as Home Depot, Lowes and Walmart.

-If you’re looking for neodymium magnets on Amazon, try our set of 20 cute super strong N35 neodymium magnets.
 These heavy-duty magnets are great for your office, kitchen, garage, classroom, living room, and DIY projects.

 Frequently Asked Questions on Neodymium Magnets

 Due to having iron in their composition, neodymium magnets will rust if left exposed to the elements.
 To protect from corrosion and to strengthen and support the magnet, a coating is applied.

 There are many options for coatings available, out of which nickel is most commonly used.
 Other options include zinc, copper, tin and even precious metals such as silver and gold depending on the application the magnet is being used for.